 Our plans for the future

-We want to provide our patients with the highest quality of care which will contribute towards Londoners having health outcomes that are amongst the best in the world.
+We want to provide our patients with the highest quality of care, which will contribute towards Londoners having health outcomes that are amongst the best in the world.

-The London Ambulance Service (LAS) is proud to be a research active organisation.
+We are proud to be a research active organisation.
 By developing and hosting research studies we contribute to an evidence base that informs and improves emergency medical care and outcomes in the UK and worldwide.

 We publish a number of publications on our website for you to download, including our annual reports, Trust Board papers and documents for the Freedom of Information Act publication scheme.